 There are two ways you can start off an elimination diet trial:

-Either way, when your dog is in the initial stages of the trial, it is incredibly important that they only eat the novel protein diet or the hydrolyzed protein diet, drink water, and nothing else.
+Regardless of which option is chosen, when your dog is in the initial stages of the trial, it is incredibly important that they only eat the novel protein diet or the hydrolysed protein diet, drink water, and nothing else.
 Table scraps, treats, or even licking out the bowl of another dog can cause them to flare up and needing to restart the trial.

-There are also dietary and coat care options that can be done to help reduce atopic symptoms.
+What can be done to help reduce atopic symptoms?

 Skin support diets contain ingredients that help to strengthen the skin's natural barrier against foreign material.
-These are usually omega fatty acids, which can also be given as a dietary supplement, or as a topical preparation.
-Skin support diets are also formulated to reduce the impact of food allergies, and often contain less common proteins, hydrolyzed proteins, and extra vitamin E.
+These are usually omega fatty acids, which can also be given as a dietary supplement.
+Skin support diets are also formulated to reduce the impact of food allergies, and often contain less common proteins, hydrolysed proteins, and extra vitamin E.

 Coat care options include soothing shampoos that can wash out allergens from your dog's coat, medicated shampoos to treat secondary infections, or sprays that mimic the coat's natural barrier.
 However, do keep in mind that shampoos will strip the natural barrier from your dog's coat, so ensure that you are able to replace it afterwards with either a topical omega oil, or a spray.
 QV Oil or other unscented, high quality bath oils can be loaded into a spray bottle for easier application.

 If your dog has an allergy and you're looking to compare the best dog food options, check out Pawsitive Plan's dog food finder.